danieltodor/blaze/README.md

 #   - "default" The background color of the (xterm compatible) terminal emulator.

 [global]
-# Whether to add a new line before the prompt is rendered
-new_line = false
 # This will be added before and after the string in each module
 padding = " "